 Egyptian mythology says that if we follow the direction of the sun, we will heal our heart.
 I first learned this in Michigan, the halfway point of the driving-around-the-United States road trip.
-I knew heading east-then-west was the right choice, but I didn’t know why until then.
+I knew heading east out of Texas then west was the right choice, but I didn’t know why until then.

 I do not have to tell you that I miss you or even how it still manifests itself every day.
 You watched as I jumped off that pendulum of emotions — dying and love; anguish and hope; fear and excitement — ready to live again despite your absence.
 That pattern of feelings waged battle after battle, and it’s only now that I can see how you never left my side, not even a little.